 If you are looking for the best food for your beloved pets, you've come to the right place.

 All poultry, fish and exotics are USDA inspected.
-Pork, llama, sheep, alpaca, beef and goat and rabbits are sourced from other local farmers, most but not all are from Amish farms and processed in a licensed state facility.
+Pork, llama, sheep, alpaca, beef, goat and rabbits are sourced from other local farmers, most but not all, are from Amish farms and processed in a licensed state facility.

-All grinding, cutting and packaging is done on site in our shop, with a few exceptions of some of our pet treats, toys, bedding, and nutritional supplements.
+All grinding, cutting and packaging is done on site, in our shop, with a few exceptions of some of our pet treats, toys, bedding, and nutritional supplements.

 In the 90's I lived in the city and was a single mother of three small children.
 I managed an extremely busy restaurant and bar, worked 50-60 hours a week and tried to care for the three kids I was blessed with.
 Honestly looking back now it seems like one big blur juggling work, day care, and trying to maintain a single family home.
 To make a long story short I met my second husband and we married Oct 9, 1993.
 We were sick and tired of being sick and tired and decided to sell the house in the city, buy a house in the country and "live happily ever after".
 We found our house with four acres and boy did we think that was a LOT of land.
 We moved to the country in the spring of 1997.